ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-2.md

 As promised, it's time to discuss how we can do the same thing in Python as I showed above in C++.

 Before we can talk about PyArrow, I should mention what Arrow is first.
 Apache developed Parquet to be a columnar storage format.
 Concurrently, they developed a product called Arrow which is a cross-language platform for columnar in-memory data.
 Parquet and Arrow are meant to work together to create a highly performant and efficient data layer.
+Arrow by itself can power in-memory analytics software, see the Arrow  <a href="http://arrow.apache.org"> home page</a> for more information.

 The Python binding to Parquet and Arrow is known as PyArrow.
 With PyArrow, you can write Python code to interact with Parquet-formatted data, and as an added benefit, quickly convert Parquet data to and from Python's Pandas dataframes. <a href="https://pandas.pydata.org/">Pandas</a> came about as a method to manipulate tabular data in Python.
 It tries to smooth the data import / export process and provide an API for working with spreadsheet data programmatically in Python.
-It's essentially an alternate approach to the problem the `q` utility tries to solve, though Pandas does much more as well.
+It's essentially an alternate approach to the problem the `q` utility tries to solve, though Pandas does much more.

 Chances are if you're working in Python with a lot of data, you already know of Pandas, but if not, it's a great resource!
 However, large datasets have long been <a href="http://wesmckinney.com/blog/apache-arrow-pandas-internals/">problematic</a> with Pandas due to inefficient memory use, and reading large data could be faster than it is with Pandas.
 That's where PyArrow enters the picture. <a href="https://arrow.apache.org/docs/python/index.html">PyArrow</a> is based on the "parquet-cpp" library and in fact PyArrow is one of the reasons the "parquet-cpp" project was developed in the first place and has reached its current state of maturity.